Royal Swazi National Airways

 Royal Swazi National Airways Corporation was the national airline of the Kingdom of Swaziland.
 Headquartered in Mbabane with its operational base at Matsapha Airport near Manzini, the airline was founded in 1978.
-The company still exists, since 2018 under the name Royal Eswatini National Airways Corporation (RENAC), although it does not own an airline, but provides services in the airline sector.
+The company, renamed the Royal Eswatini National Airways Corporation (RENAC) in 2018, continued to exist as a ground services provider until it resumed flight operations in 2023 under the name Eswatini Air.

 History

-In March 1978, the government of Swaziland announced that it was setting up a national airline to be known as Royal Swazi National Airways Corporation, and informed privately owned airline Swazi Air that it would be required to close down operations by 1 August 1978.
-In mid-1978 it was announced that Royal Swazi had purchased a 63-seat Fokker F.28 Mk.3000 from Fokker with which it would begin its services.
-Fokker-VFW F28 pilots, were among other technical assistance.
+In March 1978, the government of Swaziland announced that it was setting up a national airline to be known as Royal Swazi National Airways Corporation, and informed the privately-owned Swazi Air that it would be required to close down operations by 1 August 1978.
+In mid-1978 it was announced that Royal Swazi had purchased a 63-seat Fokker F28-3000 from Fokker with which it would begin its services.
+F28 pilots were among other technical assistance.
 The airline also acquired a low-cycle Vickers Viscount 839 which had previously been operated by the Iranian government and the Sultan of Oman's Air Force.

 On 1 August 1978, the airline inaugurated its services with the F28 on a flight from Manzini to Johannesburg via Durban, whilst the airlines' Viscount was on standby at Matsapha Airport.
 Services to Lusaka, Mauritius and Blantyre were expected to be added to the fledgling airline's route network.
 The airline made headlines when on 25 November 1981 a group of 44 mercenaries led by Mike Hoare boarded a scheduled Royal Swazi National Airways flight in Manzini to Mahé in the Seychelles in an attempt to overthrow Seychellois President France-Albert René.
 The mercenaries disguised themselves as Ancient Order of Froth Blowers rugby players and fans, but were exposed as they passed through customs when an alert official discovered a dismantled AK-47 in one of the mercenaries' luggage.
 The Royal Swazi National Airways F28 was damaged in the ensuing firefight between Seychellois officials and the mercenaries at Seychelles International Airport.
 After the incident, the airline ceased flights to the Seychelles.